hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-12-fleek-co-next-js.md

 ### Step 3: Updates

-Fleek will automatically redeploy your website whenever you make changes on GitHub.
+Fleek will automatically redeploy your website whenever you make changes to GitHub.
 Make sure to provided domain name will remain the same and will point to the new CID.
 This enables you to build fast modern websites hosted on IPFS.

 * [Sign up](https://app.fleek.co) to try yourself
 * Join our [Community Chat](https://join.slack.com/t/fleek-public/shared_invite/zt-bxna7y1d-PbVdut4rgHt5jM6Zjg9g9A)